UX Research Term

 Prototype

 A prototype is a preliminary version of a product used to test ideas, validate concepts, and gather feedback before investing in full development.
+Prototypes range from simple paper sketches to fully interactive digital models that simulate the final product experience, serving as the primary risk-reduction tool in product development.

 Fidelity Levels